Supply-side economics: Effect on economic growth and tax revenues

 Karl Case and Ray Fair wrote in Principles of Economics, "The extreme promises of supply-side economics did not materialize.
 President Reagan argued that because of the effect depicted in the Laffer curve, the government could maintain expenditures, cut tax rates, and balance the budget.
 This was not the case.
 Government revenues fell sharply from levels that would have been realized without the tax cuts."

 Supply side proponents Trabandt and Uhlig argue that "static scoring overestimates the revenue loss for labor and capital tax cuts" and that "dynamic scoring" is a better predictor for the effects of tax cuts.

 A 1999 study by University of Chicago economist Austan Goolsbee examined major changes in high-income tax rates in the United States from the 1920s onwards.
 It concluded that there were only modest changes in the reported income of high-income individuals, indicating that the tax changes had little effect on how much people work.
-He concluded that the notion that governments could raise more money by cutting rates "is unlikely to be true at anything like today's marginal tax rates."
+He concluded that the notion that governments could raise more money by cutting rates "is unlikely to be true at anything like today's marginal tax rates".
 In 2015, one study found that in the past several decades, tax cuts in the U.S. seldom recouped revenue losses and had minimal impact on GDP growth.

 A 2008 working paper found that in the case of Russia, "tax rate cuts can increase revenues by improving tax compliance."

 The New Palgrave Dictionary of Economics reports that estimates of revenue-maximizing tax rates have varied widely, with a mid-range of around 70%.
-According to a 2012 study, "the U.S. marginal top [tax] rate is far from the top of the Laffer curve."
-A 2012 survey found a consensus among leading economists that reducing the US federal income tax rate would raise GDP but would not increase tax revenue.

-John Quiggin distinguishes between the Laffer curve and Laffer's analysis of tax rates.
-The Laffer curve was "correct but unoriginal", but Laffer's analysis that the United States was on the wrong side of the Laffer curve "was original but incorrect."

 1920s tax cuts

 Proponents of supply-side economics have sometimes cited tax cuts enacted in the 1920s as evidence that tax cuts can increase tax revenue.
-After World War I, the highest tax bracket, which was for those earning over $100,000 a year (worth at least $1 million a year now), was over 70 percent.
+According to the Cato Institute, after World War I, the highest tax bracket, which was for those earning over $100,000 a year (worth at least $1 million a year now), was over 70 percent.
 According to The Heritage Foundation, revenue acts of 1921, 1924 and 1926 reduced this tax rate to less than 25 percent, yet tax revenues actually went up significantly.
 Tax historian Joseph Thorndike argues that the tax cuts helped "bolster" growth but did not "cover the full cost of those tax cuts".